 Every website eventually encounters 404 errors.
 A 404 error page shows up when a visitor tries to access a URL that doesn’t exist.
 Maybe the link was typed incorrectly, the page was deleted, or a search engine indexed an outdated URL.
 No matter what happened, running into too many broken links and 404 pages can frustrate visitors, and hurt user experience.

 The good news?
 If you run a WordPress website, it’s very easy to “fix” 404 errors!
 One of the most effective methods is to redirect 404 pages to your homepage.
-This keeps visitors on your site, lowers bounce rates, and ensures a smoother user experience.

 - In your WordPress dashboard, go to Plugins → Add New.